steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/00_Fast_Track/README.md

 # Fast Track - Instructions and commands only - a few screenshots - minimum details

+The detailed version of this workshop, including the narrative and the step-by-step detailed instructions is available here: https://github.com/steve-caron-dynatrace/hot2021-k8s-app-teams

 ## Exercise #1 Explore Your Environment

 ### Dynatrace